Mary A. Shiraef

 Fields of Study: Comparative Politics, Political Theory

-She is also a recent contributor to #openscience efforts, having led an international team called the COVID Border Accountability Project (COBAP), which hand-coded an original dataset of border policies introduced in response to the COVID-19 pandemic.
-COBAP covered 200+ countries and associated island territories and was published in the open access, peer-reviewed journal Scientific Data in the Nature Portfolio.
+Shiraef is also a recent contributor to #openscience efforts, having led an international team called the COVID Border Accountability Project (COBAP), which hand-coded an original dataset of border policies introduced in response to the COVID-19 pandemic.
+COBAP covered 200+ countries and associated island territories and was published in the Nature Portfolio journal Scientific Data.
 The second study she led using the data yielded no evidence that 2020 international border closures curbed the spread of COVID, published in Scientific Reports also in Nature.
 A third ongoing COBAP study, co-led with Paul Friesen, examines the political motivations of pandemic border closures.
+Mary's COBAP research has contributed to public policy debates through features in several major news outlets, such as the Atlantic, Healthline, the